Recipes from Italy

 STEP BY STEP PHOTOS ABOVE!Have a look at my step-by-step photo instructions, variations and tips.
 That way, you can get it perfect the first time you try it!

-chocolate gelato
+dark chocolate gelato recipe

 Chocolate Gelato Recipe (Authentic Italian Style)